Involuta/Blazarang/README.md

 TX won’t use his supermoves or enter his final tryhard phase Blackstar won’t use her ultimate form
-Idea: Jester refuses to train with you, but maybe she harasses/teases you in the hub room instead Player can save at a checkpoint with a limited number of slots Order of encounters:
+Idea: Jester refuses to train with you, but maybe she harasses/teases you in the hub room instead The idea that stabilizers are consumables usable by everyone creates some issues:
+If every god has a unique form of stability, how are they all stabilized by the same object?
+A stabilizer that works for one god shouldn’t work for another
+Saving all your stabilizers until you get to the gala feels like cheating against the competition.
+You’re bringing in an advantage originating from outside the gala
+It’s probably better for the player’s sense of accomplishment if stabilizers worked like Pulse Cells from Lies of P; you’re given a set number of them whenever you respawn/rest (in this case, maybe when you return to your realm), you can upgrade how many stabilizers you spawn with, and you can regain stabilizers mid fight somehow
+This also makes Cotu more unique as a god; he trades maximum HP in exchange for the ability to stabilize after being destabilized
+Player can save at a checkpoint with a limited number of slots Order of encounters:
 Cotu’s friends (supporting Cotu)